 Depo-Medrol is a synthetic corticosteroid used in the treatment of many different conditions, including autoimmune diseases such as lupus and some hemolytic anemias.
 It is also used to treat asthma and certain skin diseases in cats.

-Dogs and Cats: The average intramuscular dose for dogs is 20 mg.
-Following the size of the dog and severity of the condition under treatment, the dose may range from 2 mg in miniature breeds to 40 mg in medium breeds, and even as high as 120 mg in huge breeds or dogs with severe involvement.
+The average intramuscular dose for dogs is 20 mg.
+In accordance with the size of the dog and severity of the condition under treatment, the dose may range from 2 mg in miniature breeds to 40 mg in medium breeds, and even as high as 120 mg in extremely large breeds or dogs with severe involvement.

-Injections may be made at weekly intervals or following the severity of the condition and clinical response.
+Injections may be made at weekly intervals or in accordance with the severity of the condition and clinical response.

-For maintenance therapy in chronic conditions, the initial dose should be reduced gradually until the smallest effective (i.e., individualized) dose is established.
-MEDROl® Tablets containing methylprednisolone may also be used for maintenance in dogs and cats, administered according to the recommended dose.
+For maintenance therapy in chronic conditions, initial doses should be reduced gradually until the smallest effective (ie, individualized) dose is established.
+MEDROL® Tablets containing methylpred-nisolone may also be used for maintenance in dogs and cats, administered according to the recommended dose.

 When treatment is to be withdrawn after prolonged and intensive therapy, the dose should be reduced gradually.